3 days prior to day of service:

 Day of service:

-Pull thawed eggs from cooler and place at workstation.
+Pull eggs, broccoli and cheese from cooler and place at workstation.

 Wash hands thoroughly and cover with gloves.

-Empty eggs into steam table pans, using 3 lb. plus 12 oz. per pan.
+Empty eggs into a large bowl.
+Whisk eggs well.
+Whisk in all seasonings.
 CCP: Prepare foods at room temperature in two hours or less.
 TOTAL time of food at room temperature shall not exceed four hours.

-Place potato skins in a preheated 400° F convection oven.
-Bake for 6‑8 minutes or until an internal temperature is reached of 155° F for 15 seconds.
-CCP: Heat until an internal temperature is reached of 155° F for 15 seconds.
+Bake in preheated convection oven at 375° F for 17-20 minutes or until an internal temperature of 155° F is reached and they are lightly browned.
+CCP: Heat until an internal temperature of 155° F is reached for 15 seconds.

 To ensure food safety, eggs should be cooked until both the yolk and the white are firm.
 Consuming raw or undercooked eggs may increase your risk of foodborne illness, especially for those with certain medical conditions.
 For recipes that call for eggs that are raw or undercooked when the dish is served, use either pasteurized shell eggs that have been treated to destroy Salmonella, or use pasteurized egg products.